MEITREX/common/README.md

-# gits-common
+# meitrex-common

-This repository contains utility classes for GITS.
+This repository contains utility classes for MEITREX.

 ## How to add this repository to your project